filtering to create subsets of cases (rows),

 pd.merge(df0, df1, on=['index', 'b', 'c'], how='left', indicator=True)

-pd.merge(df0, df1, on=['b', 'c'], how='right', suffixes=('_0', '_1'))
+on are renamed with suffixes. pd.merge(df0, df1, on=['b', 'c'], how='right', suffixes=('_0', '_1'))

 pd.merge(